Jekyll (TV series): Plot

 In a flashback triggered by genetic memory, Hyde has a vision of a meeting between Jekyll and Robert Louis Stevenson, the author of Strange Case of Dr Jekyll and Mr Hyde.
 Stevenson agrees to write a fictional version of Jekyll's case but reveals that he knows the truth: there is no potion.
 Instead, Jekyll was transformed into Hyde by his love for Alice, a maid within his household.
 Flashbacks into Jackman's own life show his Hyde first manifesting fully during a seaside holiday with Claire, after the pair were accosted by hooligans.

 Enraged by further threats to Jackman's family, Hyde escapes from Klein and Utterson.
-Ms. Utterson, a ruthless redheaded American woman at the head of Klein and Utterson, takes Claire and her sons hostage at a private estate, locking the twins in miniature versions of the same coffin used on their father.
+Ms Utterson, a ruthless redheaded American woman at the head of Klein and Utterson, takes Claire and her sons hostage at a private estate, locking the twins in miniature versions of the same coffin used on their father.

-Tom's alleged mother, Sophia, appears on the premises and helps Claire escape her locked bedroom.
+Jackman's alleged mother, Sophia, appears on the premises and helps Claire escape her locked bedroom.
 She tells Claire how Klein and Utterson had indeed tried to clone Doctor Jekyll but had been unsuccessful.
 Claire meets several of the failed attempts in the lowest basement of the building.
 They are disfigured and in a near-vegetative state.
-Sophia explains that Jackman is a descendant of Doctor Jekyll, (who died a virgin), through Mr Hyde, and by chance a perfect natural genetic duplicate, "a perfect throwback, a chance in a million".
+Sophia explains that Jackman is a descendant of Doctor Jekyll (who died a virgin), through Mr Hyde, and by chance a perfect natural genetic duplicate, "a perfect throwback, a chance in a million".
 Klein and Utterson had discovered this and had him under surveillance for almost his entire life, from when he was six-months-old.
 In order to trigger his transformation into Hyde, they created a clone of Alice, the maid whom Jekyll had loved.
 This clone is Claire herself.

 Hyde tries to rescue Jackman's family from Klein and Utterson, killing Syme and many other personnel.
 In the end there is a stand-off, with Jackman and Claire's sons held hostage and suffocating.
 The Hyde personality is apparently killed when he is shot with multiple bullets and then manages to avoid 'sharing the damage' by taking the wounds onto himself while allowing Jackman to assume his undamaged, healthy form, leaving Doctor Jackman as the only personality.

 Six months later, Jackman has tracked down Sophia, the woman who claimed to be his mother.
 When he questions her about his father, she reveals that she is the descendant of Hyde, the one through whom he had inherited the family curse from, and that it's "never over".
 As Jackman watches horrified, the powerless, tired, grey-haired Sophia transforms into her own version of the Hyde persona, the feral, red-headed Ms Utterson.